How AI reports are created - Background

 What Happens When You Generate a Report

-When you click Generate, the following happens: Picasi collects all updates from the currently visible section of your inbox—filtered by the active folder and any filters you’ve set.
-These updates, along with your AI context (if available), are passed to an AI model.
+When you click Generate, the following happens: Picasi collects all updates from the currently visible inbox section—filtered by the active folder and any set filters.
+These updates are passed to an AI model along with your AI context (if available).

 The model is given a clear task: either to summarize, analyze, create a list, write LinkedIn posts, or identify conversation starters.
 In addition, you can provide an optional focus text that steers the output in a specific direction.